Fort Saint Louis (Martinique): History

-In February 1794, the British Admiral John Jervis invaded Martinique, taking it after a 28-day campaign.
+In February 1794, British expeditionary force under Admiral John Jervis invaded Martinique, capturing the colony after a 28-day campaign.
 By 20 March only Fort Bourbon and Fort Royal still held out.
 Jervis ordered the fourth-rate ship of the line HMS Asia (64 guns), and the sloop, HMS Zebra to take Fort Saint Louis.
 Asia was unable to get close, and so Commander Faulknor of Zebra volunteered to undertake the capture without the help of the larger vessel.
 Despite facing heavy fire, he ran his sloop close under the walls.
 He and his ship's company used Zebra's boats to land.
 The British stormed the fort and captured it.
 Meanwhile, the boats of the British fleet captured Fort Royal and two days later Fort Bourbon capitulated.

-The Governor-General of Martinique at the time was Donatien Marie Joseph de Vimeur, comte de Rochambeau.
+The governor of Martinique at the time was Donatien de Rochambeau.
 The British occupied the fort from 22 May 1794 until September 1802 when the Treaty of Amiens again returned Martinique to France.
 The fort was renamed Fort Saint Louis.
 The British captured Martinique again in 1809.
 During their attack, Commander Charles John Napier of the brig-sloop Recruit noticed that Fort Edward, as he termed it, appeared abandoned.
 He took a gig and with four men, landed, scaled the fort's walls, and hoisted a British flag.
 Sir Alexander Cochrane immediately landed marines to occupy the fort and turn its mortars, which its fleeing garrison had not spiked, against the French.

-Admiral Louis Thomas Villaret de Joyeuse, who had become Governor-General in September 1802, was still in office at the time of the British attack.
-A Court of Inquiry in Paris in December 1809 stripped the Admiral and some of his subordinates of their rank and honors, holding them responsible for problems with the fortification of Fort Desaix and the subsequent loss of the island.
+Vice-admiral Louis Thomas Villaret de Joyeuse, who had become governor in September 1802, was still in office at the time of the British attack.
+A Court of Inquiry in Paris in December 1809 stripped Villaret and some of his subordinates of their rank and honors, holding them responsible for problems with the fortification of Fort Desaix and the subsequent loss of the island.
 The British occupied the fort from 21 February 1809 to 8 October 1814, and again briefly in 1815 after Napoleon escaped from Elba.
 Several British regiments, such as the Royal Welsh Fusiliers, the 63rd (The West Suffolk) Regiment of Foot, and others, have 'Martinique 1809' as one of their battle honors.
 Between 1850 and 1896, the French installed a number of artillery pieces at the fort and at Pointe des Negres to protect the bay.